Frequently Asked Questions

 Great question!
 Here’s a page to explain this, as a lot of people are confused about the difference.
 Again, EDSNA offers professionally-facilitated support groups, not group therapy or treatment.
 We respect the work of other professionals and recognize that because eating disorders are so complex, families often need the help of many to achieve recovery.

-We have found that individuals seeking support are able to learn from one another; even though their individual illness may manifest differently, the feelings are very similar.
-Also at this time, we do not have sufficient funding to offer separate groups.
+Historically, we have found that individuals seeking support are able to learn from one another; even though their individual illnesses may manifest differently, the feelings are very similar.
+That said, EDSNA would like to keep programming relevant to the needs of group participants.
+If you have feedback about the type of group you would find most helpful, please feel free to send us an email to firstname.lastname@example.org.

 The funding we receive through Alberta Health, Addictions and Mental Health Branch doesn’t cover all the expenses associated with providing the support groups.
 As well, we feel a small participant fee helps to cement commitment to attending the group.
 It is also a recognition of the highly skilled expertise of our facilitators.
 If the fee is a barrier to participation, it can be waived by emailing info@EDSNA.ca.